AlcoholRehabHelp Logo

 3. Kidney Infection

-A kidney infection is a type of UTI, short for a urinary tract infection.
+A kidney infection is a type of urinary tract infection (UTI).
 It begins in the urethra or bladder and travels to one or both kidneys.6

 4. Dehydration

-Alcohol features diuretic properties that lead you to urinate more often than usual.
-This leads to dehydration, especially with excessive alcohol consumption.
+Alcohol features diuretic properties that make you urinate more often than usual, making you prone to dehydration.

 Alcohol affects the kidneys' function to maintain water balance and electrolytes.4 This results in impaired kidney function and increases the risk of developing kidney stones.
 Chronic dehydration leads you to a greater risk for these adverse effects.